ciscoheat/haxedci-example/README.md

 ### Visibility (and the quirky syntax)

 Contract fields can be declared `public` or `private`, private is default.
 When they are private, they can only be accessed from the Role's own RoleMethods.
-This enables the ability to trace the flow of cooperation between Roles, instead of any Role being able to call another Role's interface at all times.
-It's important for reading and understanding the use-case-level logic of a Context.
+This enables the ability to trace the flow of cooperation between Roles, instead of any Role being able to call another Role's underlying object at all times.
+Preventing that helps reading and understanding the use-case-level logic of a Context.

-There could be cases when a public contract field is useful, therefore it's allowed, but its presence should be viewed as a compromise measure that explicitly erodes the readability of the code.
+There could be cases when a public contract field is useful however, therefore it's allowed, but its presence should be viewed as a compromise measure that explicitly erodes the readability of the code.
 It is a way for the programmer to say: *“Trust me”* in spite of the fact that readers of the code can’t verify what goes on behind the curtain.

 **The quirky syntax:** RoleMethods on the other hand, can only be declared `private` when they are created *without* the `} = {` syntax (just leave it out), but then autocompletion won't work.
 If you prefer autocompletion and use `} = {`, you cannot specify visibility, and the RoleMethods will default to `public`.

 ### Accessors: self and this

-A RoleMethod is a method with access only to its RolePlayer (through the Role contract) and the current Context.
+A RoleMethod is a method with access only to its RolePlayer (through the Role-object contract) and the current Context.
 You can access the current RolePlayer through the `self` identifier. `this` is not allowed in RoleMethods, as it can create confusion what it really references, the RolePlayer or the Context.
-Use `self` and the other Role names when referencing them.
+Use `self` and the other Role names when referencing them directly.

 ### Adding a constructor